 - How does your agency define customers who bike?
-0 This is an important distinction, as it sets the tone for prevailing internal attitudes toward bicyclists, prevailing policy and external optics. - What are the ridership patterns?
-Are bicycle trips unidirectional, riding transit to work in the morning and using the bicycle for a return trip in the afternoon; or are they round trips, biking both to and from destination with a portion of the trip by transit?

-Are riders using their personal bikes, bike share or a combination for the first/last mile?

-Are customers biking to transit, bringing their bikes 0 onboard and then biking to their final destinations, or are they biking to their final destinations?
+This is an important distinction, as it sets the tone for prevailing internal attitudes toward bicyclists, policy and external optics. - What are the ridership patterns?
+Are bicycle trips unidirectional, riding transit to work in the morning and using the bicycle for a return trip in the afternoon; or are they round trips, biking both to and from destination with a portion of the trip by transit? - Are riders using their personal bikes, bike share or a combination for the first/last mile? - Are customers biking to transit, bringing their bikes onboard and then biking to their final destinations, or are they using secure bike parking?